jariarkko/drop-tracer/README.md

-    --fractal-crack       Generates a fractal crack, i.e., a main crack with side cracks --uniform             Sets the main crack to be equally wide throughout the model --non-uniform         Sets the main crack to be widest in the middle of the model --creation-parameter1 Sets the width of the crack in its widest position --creation-parameter2 Sets the number of steps in crack growth in the non-uniform cracks
+    --fractal-crack       Generates a fractal crack, i.e., a main crack with side cracks --uniform             Sets the main crack to be equally wide throughout the model --non-uniform         Sets the main crack to be widest in the middle of the model --crack-width         Sets the width of the crack in its widest position --crack-growth-steps  Sets the number of steps in crack growth in the non-uniform cracks
+    --fractal-shrink      Sets the fractal diminishing factor, i.e., how much the next level fractal form is smaller than the current form --fractal-levels      Maximum level of fractal recursion
+    --fractal-cardinality Sets the fractal splitting factor, i.e., how many next level side fractals are generated from the current form --vertical-crack      Sets the crack to be created vertically (as viewed from an image generated with -image).
+This is the default.
+    --horizontal-crack    Sets the crack to be created horizontally

     Options used with --simulate:

     --rounds              Sets the number of rounds.
 Use suffix "M" as shorthand for million and "B" for billion.
 For instance, 250M is 250 million simulation rounds.

     Options used with --image: